MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 Clone
   A local copy of either the upstream or the forked repository.

+Continuous Integration
+  Testing that is run on github based on the changes in a pull request.
+For simulation-sytems repositories, this is run in addition to local rose-stem testing.
+It is commonly referred to as CI.

 Fork
   A copy of the upstream repository, owned by the developer.
 This is where development branches are created and worked on.
 (May also be referred to as the downstream repository).

+Issue
+  An issue is a location to record tasks, problems, questions etc. in a repository.
+They contain their own discussion thread and can be used as a way of tracking work and recording details that might not be appropriate in a pull request.

 Origin
   The default name for the remote source of a cloned repository.

+Pull Request
+  These represent proposed changes to a repository, submitted by a developer.
+  They will undergo a review process before being merged onto the repository if accepted.
+They are often referred to as PRs.

 Remote
   The version of either the upstream or the forked repository that is hosted